bcesarmotta/microservices-organism/README.md

 To get this project up, run the folowing steps:

 ```
+docker restart nexus
 docker-compose down
 docker-compose build --no-cache
 docker-compose up
 ```

-After run these steps, you will be able to check the available apis for the following services
+After run these steps, you will be able to check the available APIs for the following services

 ```
 /campaign